Why You Should Care About PageSpeed

 Apart from using a site speed tool and installing a caching plugin, there are many other things that you can do to increase the speed of your website.
 These include:

-- Minimizing HTTP requests (Fewer files is faster)
+• Minimizing HTTP requests (Fewer files are faster)

-Doing a bit of research might help you come up with many other solutions to increase the speed of your website.
-Although this might take a bit of your time and efforts, it is very much worthwhile to hire a professional.
+Doing some research might help you come up with many other solutions to increase the speed of your website.
+Although this might take a bit of your time and effort, it is very much worthwhile to hire a professional.

-It doesn’t matter where you’re company is located, in Pasadena, Los Angeles, Las Vegas or anywhere in the world.
+It doesn’t matter where your company is located, in Pasadena, Los Angeles, Las Vegas, or anywhere in the world.
 Have PX Media test your site and show you what needs to be corrected and PageSpeed optimized to get your PageSpeed up to par.
-Contact us now to get a free site audit.
+Contact us for a free site audit.

 Plan Your Plan

-Maybe you’re just looking or already have a vision of what you need.
-Give us a call and we will help prioritize the tasks needed to start your project.
+Just looking or already envisioning what you need.
+Call us, and we will help prioritize the tasks needed to start your project.
 We’ll merge your ideas with the latest technology to reach your goals.
 Done once, done right.
 The first time.